 Our 2011 Plan allows us to grant performance share units.
-We grant performance share units with a performance period ranging from one to three years.
+Historically, our performance shares have been granted with a typical performance period of three years.
 Vesting of units occurs at the end of the performance period or after a subsequent holding period, except in the case of termination of employment where the units are forfeited immediately.
 Upon retirement, a prorated number of units vest depending on the period worked from the grant date to retirement date or in certain cases all of the units vest.
 In the case of death or disability, the units immediately vest at the Target Award level if the death or disability date is during the performance period, or at the level determined by the performance criteria met during the performance period if the death or disability occurs during the subsequent holding period.
 The units are settled in shares of our common stock.
-A payout multiple may be applied to the units awarded based on the performance criteria determined by the People, Culture and Compensation Committee (formerly the Executive Compensation and Human Resources Committee) of the Board of Directors at the time of grant.
+A payout multiple is applied to the units awarded based on the performance criteria determined by the Executive Compensation and Human Resources Committee of the Board of Directors at the time of grant.